 Our family and business history

-This year sees our family business reach our 100 year anniversary.
-To celebrate this I decided to research our family history.
+Our family business is currently in its 101st year of trading.
+To celebrate our 100th anniversary I decided to research our family history.
 During my research I uncovered that the occupation off all my ancestors, dating back to William Dickson, born 1761 were all fishermen, fish merchants or fish curers, meaning we can trace the family business back to over 250 years of working in the fishing industry.
-But, probably unsurprisingly is how much the whole community relied upon the fishing industry, it was their livelihood.
+Also highlighted during this research is how much the whole community relied upon the fishing industry, it was their livelihood.

 My late grandad, James Dickson Jnr (1933 – 2011) used to tell me stories of our great-great-grandad, who served in the Navy and how he started the family business after owning a trawler.
 I was also told he regularly preached and sang at the Cockenzie and Port Seton fishermen’s bethel.
 At that time local fishermen were extremely superstitious and religious due to the constant threat of danger as the men of the village ventured out to sea, in often inadequate boats.

 Beginning the research proved difficult at first due to not knowing where to look, after trawling the internet I finally stumbled across The National Archives, Ancestry and FreeREG, which all turned out to be superb websites for all sort of records, including naval records dating back to 1918 and earlier.
 Most of these also turned out to be free and provided me with invaluable information to begin my search.

 Upon finally finding my great-great-grandads Naval Records (see images below), I knew that expert help would be needed to decipher what was contained within the document to get further information.
 Luckily, after reaching out to friends I got a couple of offers from people who enjoyed carrying out genealogy and naval record research.
 Without their help I would not have been able to find out what I did about my family and the business history.